wernejac123/split-wrapper/README.md

 split-wrapper:

-bash script wrapper for split
+bash script wrapper for the UNIX command split

 The point of this script is to avoid a mistake such as splitting a 8.5GB tarball into 3000 byte chunks instead of 3000 MB chunks,